kermitt2/grobid/doc/Deep-Learning-models.md

     python_virtualEnv: /where/my/damned/python/virtualenv/is/
 ```

-Normally by setting the Python environment path in the config file, you will not need to launch GROBID in the same activated environment.
+Normally by setting the Python environment path in the config file (e.g. `pythonVirtualEnv: "../delft/env"`), you will not need to launch GROBID in the same activated environment.

 <span>4.</span> Install [JEP](https://github.com/ninia/jep) manually and preferably globally (outside a virtual env. and not under `~/.local/lib/python3.*/site-packages/`):